bamlab/dev-standards/project-standards/technical-agility/symfony-test.s.md

     }
 ```

-To finish, for every public methode of the call, create a new `test{NameOfTheMethod}` method in the test class to test the most common path of it.
+To finish, for every public method of the call, create a new `test{NameOfTheMethod}` method in the test class to test the most common path of it.
 You can create multiple test method for a single tested method to test different case.